Celebrate the vibrancy of Jewish life in Britain at the Jewish Museum in north London.

-Free entry for: Art Fund cardholders, Museums Association (MA) cardholders, London Pass cardholders, Carers.
+Free entry for Art Fund cardholders, Museums Association (MA) cardholders, London Pass cardholders and carers.

 Venue Details & Map

 Raymond Burton House

 129-131 Albert StreetCamdenLondonNW1 7NB